jgneff/openjfx/README.md

 Cleaning pull step (and all subsequent steps) for jfx
 # snapcraft
   ...
-BUILD SUCCESSFUL in 2m 7s
+BUILD SUCCESSFUL in 2m 3s
 136 actionable tasks: 136 executed
   ...
-Priming bin
 Priming jfx
++ snapcraftctl prime
 The 'jfx' part is missing libraries that are not included in the snap or base.
 They can be satisfied by adding the following entry for this part
 stage-packages:
   ...
 Snapping...
-Snapped openjfx_16+8_amd64.snap
+Snapped openjfx_18+2_amd64.snap
 ```

-When the build completes, you'll find the Snap package in the project's root directory, along with the build log file if you ran the build remotely.
+When the build completes, you'll find the Snap package in the project's root directory, along with the log file if you ran the build remotely.

 ## License and Trademarks